Senior-Design-0x07/the-hobby-hub/docs/web_dev_environment.md

 2. Search for 'flutter' and install that extension
 3. Open cmd prompt by pressing ```CTRL + ` ```
 4. Run command: ```flutter devices``` to see the hiearchy.

-4a.
+   a.
 To develop with mobile app, open Android Studio AVD Manager and open the phone emulator before performing the ```flutter run``` command so that it will delegate to the phone emulator rather than chrome.

-4b.
+   b.
 Run command :```flutter run -d chrome --version``` to develop for website.

 #Tips when developing with Flutter
 1. Always have flutter 'running' when developing our UI because the full build/rebuilding process takes a long time.